 I post my work in a variety of locations, for different purposes.
 Here are the main places you’ll find my work:

-- Portfolio: A collection of my favorite works.
+- Portfolio: A collection of my favourite works.

 While I have a true passion for software and security, my other great love is photography.
 My love of photography came from working as a photojournalist during my teen years for a small newspaper in East Tennessee.
 During the time I worked there, I came to understand the importance of visual media and the critical importance of freedoms granted to the press.